thecodersguilduk/tcg_site/site/blog/5-top-tips-for-landing-a-tech-job-in-2021.md

 #### 3 - Take care with your digital reputation and network

-We’re all aware of how pervasive and accessible social media is today.
+We’re all aware of how pervasive social media is today.
 Everyone has a voice online now, and many people are used to having open conversations with strangers in the public arena about anything from TV shows to politics.
 But it’s important to remember that everything you do and say online will stay there, and will be available for future employers and colleagues to see if they need to do a quick search into their applicants.

 Your ‘personal branding’ and digital reputation are so important these days, even if you don’t feel like that’s something you have to worry about right now.
 Always be aware of how you’re presenting yourself to the world online.

 On a more positive note, this works just as well as an opportunity to put yourself in a good position for future jobs, by actively engaging in online discussions relevant to your career interests.
-Contributing to online communities in a constructive way will get you noticed, build valuable relationships, and could even make the difference between yourself and a less proactive candidate when applying for a tech job.
+Contributing to online communities in a constructive way will get you noticed, build valuable relationships, and could even make the difference between you and a less proactive candidate when applying for a tech job.

 You can share your opinions and ideas, which will demonstrate your passion for the industry.
-This is a great way to show you’re willing to go the extra mile, which suggests you'll be fully invested in your role when you eventually begin work.
+This is a great way to show you’re willing to go the extra mile, and it will suggest to employers you'll be fully invested in your role when you eventually begin work.

 You can also use this to build a strong support network.
-For example, if you engage and connect with people in similar roles to the one you’re applying for, you could ask for useful advice or tips that they found useful when they were in your position.
+For example, if you engage and connect with people in similar roles to the one you’re applying for, you could ask for useful advice or tips that they found useful back when they were in your position.

 #### 4 - Get yourself a 'side-hustle'